 I spoke with my dentist in Whittier and he explained my options.
 When it comes to replacing a single tooth or a multitude of teeth, there are three prominent options a person can consider.
 However, whether these options are available depend on certain criteria, and they also have their share of pros and cons.
-The following will look at what are the possible fixes to missing teeth in addition to the requirements.
+The following will look at the possible fixes for missing teeth in addition to the requirements.

 A Dental Clinic in England made this excellent video.

 A dental implant can be regarded as a complete tooth from root to tip.
 The difference is that the tooth is artificial but looks and feels very natural.
 The root itself is made from a biocompatible material.
 Usually high-quality titanium that is very strong during the visible section, namely the tooth, is fitted with a porcelain crown.

 The initial process only involves implanting the root.
 As it bonds to the bone and heals underneath the gums, the second procedure requires opening the gum and inserting the crown.
 The amount of time it takes to get a successful dental implant can be several months.

 Dental implants by Whittier dentist are complex and somewhat expensive procedures.
 Ask your dental implant dentist if you qualify for a dental implant.
 The success rate is well above 90%.
 If you lead a healthy lifestyle and take care of your teeth, they can last very long.
 In fact, it’s the nearest anybody can get to a natural tooth.